IIITLucknowSWEngg/CSAICSBTeam021/URD.md

 Issues raised during beta testing must be resolved before release.
 The app must adhere to educational and regulatory standards.
 ## 7. Conclusion
-This document defines the user requirements for the Byju's clone application.
+This document defines the user requirements for the Byju's competitor application.
 It provides a detailed roadmap to ensure the app addresses user needs and achieves project objectives effectively.